billthefarmer/ffts-android/README.md

-However, the code structure is built around the autoconf/automake premise that you build your library for your proposed use, rather than build it to cope with different co-processors.
+However, the code structure is built around the autoconf/automake premise that you build your library for your proposed use, rather than build it to cope with different ARM processors.
 I'm not going there.